 Tomato F1 T-29

 This seed type stands out as one of the best tomato seeds which can last for almost a month.
 It is a hybrid seed that can tolerate temperature variance and heavy rain seasons.
-It bears an egg-shaped fruit with an approximate weight of 100-110 gram per fruit.
+It bears an egg-shaped fruit with an approximate weight of 100-110 grams per fruit.
 Its maturity period lasts from 70-75 days.
 It yields thick and hard tomatoes that are resistant to common fungus.

 Tomato F1 Tyking 5

-With a maturity period of 68-70 days, Tyking is very resistant to heat and rains.
+With a maturity period of 68-70 days, Tyking is very resistant to heat and rain.
 It bears small, red fruits weighing almost 90 -110 grams per fruit.
-It is the ideal tomato seed for harsh rainy seasons and can be cultivated in almost all the regions.
+It is the ideal tomato seed for harsh rainy seasons and can be cultivated in almost all regions.
 Its tolerance against whitefly-transmitted geminiviral, bacterial wilt, tomato mosaic virus, and grey leaf spot; Stemphylium is excellent.

 Tomato F1 Mongal (T-11)

 This tomato seed is well adapted to cold and tropical atmospheres.
-With a 60-65 days post-transplant maturity period, it yields round slightly flat tomatoes with a scarlet red skin and a green lining.
+With a 60-65 days post-transplant maturity period, it yields round slightly flat tomatoes with scarlet red skin and a green lining.
 These tomatoes offer an average weight of around 140-160 grams when fully matured.
 These seeds are heat-tolerant and resistant to bacterial wilt, fusarium, and powdery mildew.

 Tomato F1 Cariboo